gandamafajarharapan/Gandamafajarharapan/README.md

 - 🔭 I’m currently working at jobseeker
 - 🌱 I’m currently learning Html,PHP,Javascrip and mysql
 - 👯 I’m looking to collaborate as Data Analyst and Back-end Developer
-- 🤔 I’m looking for suggest for Automation and Data Analyst and Back-end Developer
+- 🤔 I’m looking for suggest for Automation, Data Analyst and Back-end Developer
 - 💬 Ask me about anything
 - 📫 How to reach me: gandamafajarharapan@gmail.com